isopharius/7cmbgops/README.md

 only necessary mission files are sqm and description.ext, all scripts initialized from template

-this addon integrates the following scripts and features in no particular order:
+this addon integrates the following in no particular order:

 INCLUDED SCRIPTS - all credits to the original authors
 - PXS satcom  http://www.armaholic.com/page.php?id=25816